hexfellow/hex_toolkit_general_chassis/README.md

 #### **Introduction**

-The **Key Ctrl** module enables users to control the chassis using a keyboard.
+The **Key Ctrl** module allows users to control the chassis using a keyboard.

 #### **Usage**